 Fundamentals of Speech is an introduction to the fundamentals of effective public speaking and listening.
-The course is designed to confidence in self-expations.
-Communications self-expression and interpersonal communications.
-104 includes organizing and delivering oral messages within a variety of real life situations of communication.
+The course is designed to confidence self-expression and interpersonal develop in

+Communications 104 communications. includes preparing, organizing and delivering oral messages within a variety of real life situations of communication.
 Audience analysis, the listening process and clarity of expression are emphasized.
 (Prerequisite: ELI 35, if required by Crowder College's standard Admission testing procedures)